usman4373/scRNA-seq-navigator/README.md

 ## 01. Merging Samples

-<p align="justify"> This script performs the initial data integration step for single-cell RNA sequencing (scRNA-seq) analysis by merging multiple samples from two experimental conditions (e.g Normal and Parkinson's Disease) into a unified Seurat object. </p>
+<p align="justify"> This script performs the initial data integration step for single-cell RNA sequencing (scRNA-seq) analysis by merging multiple samples from two experimental conditions (e.g, Normal and Parkinson's Disease) into a unified Seurat object. </p>

 ### Purpose